SharifAkram/ipsecvpn-digitalocean/README.md

 ## Features:

-* Automates VPN server setup on a DigitalOcean Droplet.
+* VPN server setup on a DigitalOcean Droplet.
 * Generates a .p12 certificate file for secure client authentication.
 * Allows connection from a Windows client.
 * Provides scripts to automate DigitalOcean resource management using doctl.